2. Add a Client

 By default, a client can open only the server’s default ports (SSH on 22).

-# Default only — just SSH
+# Default ports only — just SSH

 sudo openme add alice